 In-Demand Master’s Focus Areas Across Texas

-Choosing the right field for your master’s can maximize your return on investment.
-Below are five of the top high-demand fields for graduate study in Texas, based on job growth, salaries, and industry needs in the state.
+Choosing the right field can maximize your career growth and ROI.
+Below are five high-demand graduate paths based on job growth and industry needs in Texas.

 Computer Science & Information Technology